 Saturday, May 8, 2010

-Streets in downtown Edmonds were closed off late Thursday afternoon after a local cat reported a suspicious-looking package “loitering” at the Quick Stop 24-hour market.
+Streets in downtown Edmonds were closed off late Thursday afternoon after a local cat reported a suspicious-looking cooler “loitering” at the Quick Stop 24-hour market.

 F.B.I. agents closed the Quick Mart, which re-opened about 5 hours later.
 Agents at the scene called the suspect, a 2-year-old, white, 50-quart Igloo Cube Cooler named Jake, “a possible threat.”